isaacyakl/random-owen-wowson/README.md

 ## Monitor the bot's status

-A simple HTTP serve is included to monitor the status of the bot.
+A simple HTTP server is included to monitor the status of the bot.
 Visit any route/page to check if the bot is up.